-To keep disposed textbooks containing relevant information from reaching the landfills and/or being recycled back into paper.
+To keep still-usable textbooks containing relevant information from reaching landfills or being recycled.

 Nuts and Bolts:

-Every year schools are updating their textbooks to new editions.
-Some of these changes are necessary as the world develops and new information is discovered.
-Most of the time these new textbook adoptions are unnecessary and are an unnecessary burden to taxpayers.
-Like technology publishers love to tout their new and improved textbook that has been enhanced with breakthrough technology and teaching skills.
+Every year schools update their textbooks to new editions.
+Some of these changes are necessary, as the world develops and new information is discovered.
+However, most of the time these new editions are unnecessary and provide little new information.
+Still, when they come out, school administrations tend to purchase the new editions, even if the old ones are still perfectly usable.

-To date Books4Cause has donated over twenty thousand books to the Books4Teachers program.
+To date, Books4Cause has donated over twenty thousand books to the Books4Teachers program through SCARCE.